RobJacobson/ws-dottie/docs/overview/guides/cli-usage.md

 # Or create a .env file
 echo "WSDOT_ACCESS_TOKEN=your_api_key_here" >> .env

-# Or use the --key flag with each command
+# Or use --key flag with each command
 ws-dottie --key=your_api_key_here [command]
 ```